-Ref Location and Direction View Description V1 From Cemetery, 270° view looking from North through West to South-East Panoramic view from one of the highest points between Wonston and Droop, with views of open agricultural land and Wonston hamlet, against a backdrop of distant hills (Church Hill, Ball Hill, Nettlecombe Tout & Lyscombe Hill, Dorsetshire Gap) V2 From top of Military Lane looking south-west along the lane Focused view looking along Military Lane, the highpoint in Kingston, across open agricultural land towards Bulbarrow Hill V3 From the top of Coney Lane where it opens onto field looking east / south-east Panoramic view from Public Footpath N41/16 across open agricultural land towards Bulbarrow Hill, capturing the beauty of the landscape in the Blackmore Vale.
-V4 Exiting copse at top of Drum Lane to Droop footpath, 300° view looking from North-West through East to South-West Panoramic view from Public Footpath N41/15 looking across open countryside towards Bell Hill, Woolland Hill and Bulbarrow Hill, and including the church tower, capturing the beauty of the landscape in the Blackmore Vale.
+Ref Location and Direction View Description V1 From Cemetery, 270° view looking from North through West to South-East Panoramic view from one of the highest points between Wonston and Droop, with views of open agricultural land and Wonston hamlet, against a backdrop of distant hills (Church Hill, Ball Hill, Nettlecombe Tout & Lyscombe Hill, Dorsetshire Gap) V2 From top of Military Lane looking south-east along the lane Focused view looking along Military Lane, the highpoint in Kingston, across open agricultural land towards Bulbarrow Hill V3 From the top of Coney Lane where it opens onto field looking east / south-east Panoramic view from Public Footpath N41/16 across open agricultural land towards Bulbarrow Hill, capturing the beauty of the landscape in the Blackmore Vale.
+V4 By copse on Drum Lane to Droop footpath, north of the Cemetery on Churchfoot Lane, 300° view looking from North- West through East to South- West Panoramic view from Public Footpath N41/15 looking across open countryside towards Bell Hill, Woolland Hill and Bulbarrow Hill, and including the church tower, capturing the beauty of the landscape in the Blackmore Vale.